bencawkwell/supervisor-tools/README.md

 supervisor-tools
 ================

 Some simple bash scripts I use with supervisord, usually within docker containers.
-Currently this includes only one script, wait-for-daemons.sh which can be used to pause execution of a script until supervisord has started a program.
+Currently this includes only one script, wait-for-daemons.sh which can be used to pause execution of a script until supervisord has started a specific program or set of programs.

 Usage
 -----

-The following bash script will only ouput "RESTARTED" when sshd has finished being restarted under supervisord:
+The following bash script will only ouput "RESTARTED" once sshd has finished being restarted by supervisord:

     #!/bin/bash
     supervisorctl restart sshd